semi-simple/C43-mirror/README.md

 # WP43C

-This sub-project is to make the user interface of the WP43S closer to the HP42S, at least from the keyboard point of view.
-Additionally, to make it work on the DM42 hardware without a key change.
+This fork of the WP43S project is to make the user interface of the calculator closer to that of the HP42S, at least from the keyboard point of view.
+Additionally, it is to make it work on the DM42 hardware without a key change.

 Two options for the WP43C are being developed.